mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 Finally the third variant `decodeNoCachingNoString` tries to avoid dealing with JavaScript strings altogether by converting the string into utf8 encoded `Uint8Array`.
-This optimization is inspired by the fact that due to the sheer complexity of the hierarchy of different string representations JS VMs sometimes fail to (or can't) optimize `charCodeAt` down to a single memory load.
+This optimization is inspired by the fact that JS VMs are more likely to optimize an array load down to a single memory access.
+Optimizing `String.prototype.charCodeAt` to the same extent is harder due to the sheer complexity of the hierarchy of different string representations that JS VMs utilize.

-I benchmark both a version that encodes string into utf8 as part of the iteration and a version that uses preencoded string.
-This version tries to estimate how much you can gain if you are able to skip *typed array* to *string* to *typed array* roundtrip e.g. if you load your source map directly as an array buffer it might be better to parse it dirrectly from that buffer instead of converting it to string first.
+I benchmarked both a version that encodes string into utf8 as part of the iteration and a version that uses preencoded string.
+With this latter "optimistic" version I am trying to estimate how much we could gain if we were able to skip *typed array &rArr; string &rArr; typed array* round trip.
+Which would be possible if we loaded the source map directly as an array buffer and parsed it directly from that buffer instead of converting it to string first.

 ```js
 let encoder = new TextEncoder();